 Prior to this offering, there has been no public market for our common stock, and there can be no assurance that an active trading market for our common stock will develop or continue upon completion of the offering.
 The securities markets have recently experienced extreme price and volume fluctuations and the market prices of the securities of companies have been particularly volatile.
-The market price of our common stock will be determined through our negotiations with the underwriters.
+The initial price to the public of our common stock will be determined through our negotiations with the underwriters.
 This market volatility, as well as general economic or political conditions, could reduce the market price of our common stock regardless of our operating performance.
 In addition, our operating results could be below the expectations of investment analysts and investors and, in response, the market price of our common stock may decrease significantly and prevent investors from reselling their shares of our common stock at or above the offering price.
-In the past, companies that have experienced volatility in the market price of their stock have been the subject of securities class action litigation, it could result in substantial costs, liabilities and a diversion of management's attention and resources.
+In the past, companies that have experienced volatility in the market price of their stock have been the subject of securities class action litigation.
+If we were the subject of securities class action litigation, it could result in substantial costs, liabilities and a diversion of management's attention and resources.